 May Have Protective Effects Against Cancer

-Studies have shown that compounds found in avocados may help protect against certain types of cancer, such as breast and oral cancer (9).
+Preliminary studies have suggested that compounds found in avocados may help protect against certain types of cancer, such as breast and oral cancer (9).

 Folate, which is found in avocados, has also been linked to a reduced risk of colorectal cancer.
 Phytochemicals and antioxidants, such as lutein and zeaxanthin, may also help protect against certain types of cancer (9).